 Select three references that are able to assess your conceptual, analytic, and research skills as well as your ability to apply theoretical and abstract knowledge to social work problems.
 They should clearly describe their relationship with you, the duration of that relationship, and your potential as a social work scholar and teacher.
 Ideally, recommenders will possess a PhD or other doctoral degree.
 Please provide this guidance to each recommender and request that they upload or email a letter of recommendation on letterhead directly to the PhD Program Academic Services Specialist.

 PhD Graduate Assistantship Application (optional)

 If you desire to be considered for a graduate assistantship, you will be invited to complete the GRA application form after you have been offered admission.
 Several of our faculty members have grants and contracts that support PhD students through Graduate Research Assistantships (GRAs).
-A 10-month, 20-hour-per-week GRA provides a student with a stipend of over $23,000, health insurance, and up to 10 credits of tuition remission for the fall and spring semesters.
+A 10-month, 20-hour-per-week GRA provides a student with a stipend of about $25,000, health insurance, and up to 10 credits of tuition remission for the fall and spring semesters.
 Completing the application does not guarantee assignment to an assistantship.
 Assistantships are assigned on a competitive basis.

 If you have any questions about the PhD Program in Social Work program-specific requirements please contact the PhD Program directly email@example.com or 410-706-7960.

 Here’s a summary of the application requirements:

 - Online Application & Fee

 - 3 Letters of Recommendation